 The battle to reduce plastic includes the Tolpuddle Martyrs' Festival.
 We are some way off from eliminating plastic altogether but we can cut a lot out, reduce waste, re-use and re-cycle.

 We have told stall-holders not to sell single-use bottled water.
 Instead we hope people will bring re-useable containers.
-There are water taps on hand and its free!.
+There will be more water taps on hand and its free!.

 We urge stall-holders, including unions, to reduce their plastic freebies.
 Using the Tolpuddle Festival to promote their campaigns is important and it can be done without generating plastic waste.